“Invitation Letter”

 A: Per immigration guidelines, the inviting Filipino and the invited Filipino should be relatives up the fourth degree of consanguinity (his/her immediate relatives, up to first cousins) or affinity (which is by marriage, up to the first cousins of the spouse).

-However, as mentioned above, the Embassy is not the agency that determines whether a Filipino national requires an “invitation letter” or not.
+However, the Embassy is not the agency that determines whether a Filipino national requires an “invitation letter” or not.
 It is the Bureau of Immigration that decides on this matter.
 The role of the Embassy is simply to authenticate the affidavit of support/guarantee, similar to other documents that need authentication.

 Q: By holding an invitation letter, is it guaranteed that my relative will not be offloaded at the airport?